Dallas, Texas Medical Waste Disposal Services

 MedPro Disposal offers medical waste disposal, infectious sharps waste management, OSHA compliance training including blood-borne pathogens training and certification, and HIPAA-compliance document shredding and data destruction services.
-MedPro Disposal keeps your practice safe and compliant so you can focus on what matters most, your patients.
+MedPro Disposal keeps your medical practice safe and compliant so you can focus on what matters most, your patients.

 See how much MedPro Disposal can save your practice!

+All three steps occur at no additional cost to your practice.
 You’re on your way to safe, affordable, compliant medical waste removal!

 Dallas is the ninth-largest city in the United States and the third-largest city in the state of Texas.
 The city’s prominence arose from its historical importance as a center for the oil and cotton industries, and its position along numerous railroad lines.
 The bulk of the city is in Dallas County, of which it is the county seat.
 However, sections of the city are located in Collin, Denton, Kaufman, and Rockwall counties.